Ukrainian musicians unite on Pyramid Stage to tell Glastonbury ‘stop Putin’

 Other images included Ukrainian tractors dragging Russian tanks, and crowds marching towards armoured vehicles adorned with the letter “Z”, a Russian pro-war symbol.

-Karolina Livsicaite, 38, from Vilnius, Lithuania, told PA she “really enjoyed” the performance.
+Wearing a Ukrainian flag around her shoulders, Karolina Livsicaite from Vilnius, Lithuania, said she “really enjoyed” the performance.

 Ms Livsicaite added that the performance served to “remind Glastonbury (and) remind the world that war is going on, and Ukraine needs everyone’s help”.